cypress-io/cypress-documentation/source/api/commands/window.md

 }
 ```

-then our tests can confirm it
+Our test can confirm the property was properly set.

 ```javascript
 cy.window()